ELynx/pokemon-go-xposed-mitm/README.md

 Intercept packages going from server to client, and parse them too, with remembered request types.

-Simple POC hack to put IVs into pokemon nickname.
+Simple hack to put IVs into pokemon nickname.

+Simple hack to put remaining lure time into pokestop description.
 ##What is planned
 Grandeur plan - use JRuby to allow different data modifications without recompilation.
 ##Resources and projects used